Incoming Transmission

 Atlantic Story

-The Battle of the Atlantic Story Experience is the world's first museum dedicated to the longest continuous military campaign of World War II - centred around the U-534 submarine, the only U-boat raised from the seabed after combat - and home to the world's largest memorial to the Atlantic Campaign.
+The Battle of the Atlantic Story Experience is the world's first museum dedicated to the longest continuous military campaign of World War II - centred around U-534, the only U-boat raised from the seabed after combat - and home to the world's largest memorial to the Atlantic Campaign.

 Opening in 2027